pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 ### **New parameters**
 * A new dataloader parameter: num_batch_workers should be introduced.
 By default, this parameter should be set to prefetch_factor.
   * There is no reason to use a larger value than prefetch_factor
-  * An increase of prefetch_factor default value from 2 to 3 may be considered.

 ## **Metrics **
 The suggested flow should require significantly less shared memory, while preserving TPT, using similar configurations. \